-Since its establishment, Xi'an Jiaotong-Liverpool University's (XJTLU) website had developed organically and without clear governance.
-Content was fragmented across several sub-domains each using a different content management system (CMS), and the user experience and brand application was inconsistent.
-This created a high maintenance burden and poor user experience for visitors.
+XJTLU’s first website had developed organically, without clear governance, since the University opened in 2006.
+Content was fragmented across several sub-domains, each using a different content management system (CMS), while user experience and brand application was inconsistent.
+All this created a high maintenance burden and poor user experience for visitors.

-- A user-centric design to improve the overall user experience and increase interactivity and engagement
+- A user-centric design to improve overall user experience and increase interactivity and engagement

-- Works on a variety of devices including mobile, tablet, laptop, desktop, HDTV to suit how our audiences access information about the University, higher education choices, partnerships etc.
+- Ensuring it worked on a variety of devices, including mobile, tablet, laptop, desktop and HDTV, to suit how our audiences accessed information

-- Implement XJTLU’s redesigned brand and visual identity system in the online digital environment to deliver a consistent and seamless brand experience from offline to online
+- Implement XJTLU’s new brand and visual identity system to deliver a consistent and seamless brand experience from offline to online

-- Provide content in both Chinese and English languages, with room for expansion into other languages
+- Provide content in both Simplified Chinese and English, with room for expansion into other languages

-- Capture useful enquiry information that can be acted upon through integration with the CRM
+- Capture useful enquiry information that could be acted upon through integration with the CRM

 - Real-time monitoring and evaluation of website visitors and effectiveness of marketing campaigns.

-We decided to focus the website primarily at external audiences, including prospective students and their parents, business partners, research founding bodies, and alumni.
-Internal audiences could be communicated to and accommodated through other platforms at the University.
+Internal audiences would be communicated to and accommodated through other platforms at the University.

-Whilst some of the content was repurposed from the old website, it was all reedited and published bilingually in English and Simplified Chinese.
+A thorough content audit by the in-house project team identified duplicated content, complex navigation structures and extremely outdated pages.
+Whilst some content was repurposed from the old website, it was all reedited and published bilingually in English and Simplified Chinese.

-Roughly half way through the redevelopment we launched a beta version of the website to our internal stakeholders.
-It didn't have all the functionality, but most of the components to validate our decision making and ensure we were heading on the right path.
+Halfway through the redevelopment, we launched a beta version of the website to validate decision making and ensure we were on the right path.

-Additionally we presented the beta to key stakeholders across the University for qualitative feedback, and to raise any items that may have inadvertently been overlooked.
-It proved a useful exercise for getting buy-in from across the University.
+I also presented the beta to key stakeholders across the University for qualitative feedback and to discuss anything that may have changed since the project started.
+This proved a useful exercise for gaining stronger buy-in from across the University.